This was a simple and fun project with a great result!

 Step 3: Chalk Painting

-I painted the lamp with two coats of chalk paint, being sure to get in all the crevices each time and allowing to dry between coats of paint.
+I painted the lamp with two coats of chalk paint, being sure to get in all the crevices each time and allowing them to dry between coats of paint.
 Thankfully, chalk paint drys quickly.
 Below are pictures after chalk painting.
 Up close, you can see the grainy texture, which is characteristic of chalk paint.
 The purpose of using chalk paint is being able to easily sand off the paint to expose edges and give items an aged or worn look.

 Step 4: Sand areas to reveal the dark metal under the chalk paint.